Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 ### removeTracks

-Remove media Tracks from a container.
+Remove Media Tracks from a container.

 The container is specified by providing a CSS selector string that corresponds to the HTMLElement to act as the container.

 **Parameters**

--   `tracks` **[Array][10]** List of Track IDs to stop being rendered.
+-   `trackIds` **[Array][10]&lt;[string][2]>** List of Track IDs to stop being rendered.
 -   `cssSelector` **[string][2]** A CSS selector string that uniquely identifies an element.
 Ensure that special characters are properly escaped.

 ### muteTracks

-Mutes the specified tracks.
+Mutes the specified Tracks at their media source.

-Prevents media from being received for the tracks.
-Audio tracks will become silent and video tracks will be a black frame.
+Prevents media from being received for the Tracks.
+Audio Tracks will become silent and video Tracks will be a black frame.

+If a local Track being sent in a Call is muted, the Track will be noticeably muted for the remote user.
+If a remote Track received in a call is muted, the result will only be noticeable locally.

+The SDK will emit a [media:muted][22] event when a Track has been muted.

 **Parameters**

--   `tracks` **[Array][10]** List of Track IDs.
+-   `trackIds` **[Array][10]&lt;[string][2]>** List of Track IDs.

 ### unmuteTracks

-Unmutes the specified tracks.
+Unmutes the specified Tracks.

-Media will resume as normal for the tracks.
+Media will resume as normal for the Tracks.

+The SDK will emit a [media:unmuted][23] event when a Track has been unmuted.

 **Parameters**

--   `tracks` **[Array][10]** List of Track IDs.
+-   `trackIds` **[Array][10]&lt;[string][2]>** List of Track IDs.

 ## Connectivity